dataminer-site/dataminer-site.github.io/_posts/2021-05-14-sql-on-pandas.md

 ---

 layout: post
-title:  "Efficient SQL on Pandas with DuckDB"
+title:  "Efficient SQL on Pandas with dataminer"
 author: Mark Raasveldt and Hannes Mühleisen
-excerpt: DuckDB, a free and open source analytical data management system, can efficiently run SQL queries directly on Pandas DataFrames.
+excerpt: dataminer, a free and open source analytical data management system, can efficiently run SQL queries directly on Pandas DataFrames.
 ---

 Recently, an article was published [advocating for using SQL for Data Analysis](https://hakibenita.com/sql-for-data-analysis).
-Here at team DuckDB, we are huge fans of [SQL](https://en.wikipedia.org/wiki/SQL).
+Here at team dataminer, we are huge fans of [SQL](https://en.wikipedia.org/wiki/SQL).
 It is a versatile and flexible language that allows the user to efficiently perform a wide variety of data transformations, without having to care about how the data is physically represented or how to do these data transformations in the most optimal way.

 <!--more-->